Sat Shri Akaal England

 Sat Shri Akaal England (English : Greetings England) is a 2017 Indian Punjabi romantic comedy film written and directed by Vikram Pradhan.
-It stars Ammy Virk & Monica Gill in lead roles.
+It stars Ammy Virk and Monica Gill.
 The film was shot in Chandigarh and England.
-The movie was released worldwide on 8 December 2017.
+The film was released worldwide on 8 December 2017.

 Plot

-Sat Shri Akaal England is a romcom story of a foolish but sweet and honest youth named German Singh Maan (Ammy Virk) who dreams of migrating out of India but fails to get visa in each of his interview with the consulate officer as he doesn't know to lie.
+Sat Shri Akaal England is a romcom story of a foolish but sweet and honest youth named German Singh Maan who dreams of migrating out of India but fails to get visa in each of his interview with the consulate officer as he doesn't know to lie.